Last Updated on 28th July 2023 by Admin

 When I use drops or spray my hearing gets worse.
 Should I stop?

-I’m unable to soften both ears due to my work / caring duties.
+I’m unable to soften both ears due to my work or caring duties.
 What can I do?

 I need ear wax removal urgently and don’t have time to soften it.
 What should I do?

-I can’t find Earol, but I found something called Cl-ear Ear Spray – is that ok?
+I can’t find Earol, but I found something called Cl-ear Olive Oil Ear Spray – is that ok?

 The Pharmacist says ordinary pharmacy grade olive oil with a dropper is just the same as Earol.
 Can I use that and still take advantage of the Hearing First Waxfree Guarantee™?

-No, unfortunately you can’t.
-Earol incorporates a spray which micronises the oil into tiny droplets that penetrate the ear wax far more effectively than ordinary olive oil ear drops.
-Additionally, Earol should be used with the head held upright, which encourages the ear wax to move towards the ear canal entrance.
-Olive oil drops have to be applied with the head on the side, which encourages the ear wax to move closer to the ear drum, making the procedure more difficult.
+Earol uses a micronised spray, which breaks the oil into tiny droplets that penetrate ear wax far more effectively than standard olive oil drops.
+Additionally, Earol (and other olive oil sprays) should be applied with the head upright, encouraging wax to move towards the ear canal entrance.

 The Pharmacist says Otex Express is the best ear wax softener.
 Can I use that and still take advantage of the Hearing First Waxfree Guarantee™?